This information answers frequently asked questions about having a blood transfusion.

 - Bacteria (platelets only)

-If the donated blood tests positive for any of these infections, the blood is thrown away.Back to top
+If the donated blood tests show any of these infections, the blood is thrown away.Back to top

 Can a friend or relative donate blood specifically for me?